-In your financial plan or budget, you outline how you will pay for the necessary investments.
+In your financial budget, you set out how you will pay for the investments you need to make for your business.
 This money can come from private money (equity) or loan capital.
+Read how to make a financial plan.

 Loan capital